-Sega Worldwide Soccer (WWS) was, in X'mas 1996, one of the best selling games for the Sega's "golden boy", the CD-32 bit Saturn.
+Sega Worldwide Soccer (WWS) was, in X'mas 1996, one of the best-selling games for Sega's "golden boy", the CD-32 bit Saturn.
 Reasons?
 It was the first *really* good 3D soccer game to be released on any platform.
-Easy to learn, yet quite challenging to master, evolutive players, good graphics (for it's time), fabulous player animations, name editing options for the 48 nations involved (and NO crazy picks), three cup modes...
-What else could you ask for? (well, actually club teams, which appeared on WWS98, were never ported to any other system). |
+Easy to learn, yet quite challenging to master, evolutive players, good graphics (for its time), fabulous player animations, name-editing options for the 48 nations involved (and NO crazy picks), three cup modes...
+What else could you ask for? (well, actually the club teams, which appeared on WWS98, were never ported to any other system). |

 Reviewed by: wolfensilva